voltlog/VoltNode/README.md

 More info about this project in [Voltlog #385](https://youtu.be/EprSIw-5l6w).

+Checkout assembly.pdf above for a drawing with component position and designators.
+This should help when you are assembling the PCB.

 Known issues in revA: The mic negative input on the orangepizero is left floating which could lead to some input noise being amplified.
 A fix is indicated in the schematic.

 ![Image of the assembled PCB](voltnode.JPG)